Data Panik Etcetera

-Data Panik Etcetera (stylised as data Panik etcetera) is the fourth studio album by the Scottish pop group Bis, released in 2014.
+Data Panik Etcetera (stylised as data Panik etcetera) is an album by the Scottish pop group Bis, released in 2014.
 The album was the group's first since the band broke up in 2003.

+The album is a compilation of material from sessions for different projects, including the post-Bis bands Data Panik; some tracks, such as "Control the Radical", "Cubis (I Love You)", had been previously released.